Recovering contact forms from boundary data: Non-squeezing of -symplectic volumes, Morse wrinkles of Reeb fields, and holography

+In what follows, we consider the immersions $\Psi: X \to Y$ of compact manifolds $X, Y$ of equal dimensions (in such case, the notions of an immersion and of a submersion coincide).
+The restrictions of an immersing map $\Psi$ to the boundary $\d X$ is an immersion in the interior of $Y$.
+One may think of $\Psi$ as the restriction to $X$ of an immersion $\hat\Psi: \hat X \to \hat Y$, where $\hat X$ is an open manifold that contains $X$, and $\hat Y$ is an open manifold that contains $Y$.

-\begin{lemma} Consider an orientation-preserving submersion $\Psi: X \to Y$ of two compact equidimentional manifolds.
+\begin{lemma} Consider an orientation-preserving immersion $\Psi: X \to Y$ of two compact equidimentional manifolds.
 Let $\b_Y$ be a contact form on $Y$ whose Reeb vector field $v_Y$ is traversing.
-We assume that $\Psi(\d_1X)$ is boundary generic relative to $v_Y$.
+We assume that the hypersurface $\Psi(\d_1X)$ is boundary generic relative to $v_Y$.